Adaptive measurement strategy for quantum subspace methods: METHODS

-\underbar{Step 2: Quantum measurement and computation}\\ Repeat the following until convergence. \begin{itemize} \item[1.]
-Prepare the quantum state on the quantum computer. \item[2.]
-Perform quantum measurements in the Pauli basis based on the distribution $\{\Pi^{(m)}_\mu\}_\mu$. \item[3.]
+\underbar{Step 2: Quantum measurement and computation}\\ Repeat the following. \begin{itemize} \item[1.]
+Prepare the reference quantum state $\ket{\psi_{\rm QC}}$ on the quantum computer. \item[2.]
+Perform quantum measurements in the Pauli basis based on the distribution $\{\Pi^{(m)}_\mu\}_\mu$ with a given measurement budget. \item[3.]
 Obtain $\widetilde{H}^{(m)}$ and $\widetilde{S}^{(m)}$ under appropriate regularization (See Appendix~\ref{sec:reg} for details). \item[4.]
 Solve the generalized eigenvalue equation to obtain the energy $E^{(m)}$ and the set of coefficients $\{\alpha_i^{(m)}\}_i$. \item[5.]
-If the solution has converged, terminate the computation.
-If not, create a distribution of measurement bases $\{\Pi_\mu^{(m+1)}\}_\mu$ using coefficients $\{\alpha^{(m)}\}$, and proceed to the $(m+1)$-th round of measurement and computation. \end{itemize}
+If the solution has converged or the measurement budget has been all consumed, terminate the computation.
+If not, update the dressed operator $H_d$ and $S_d$ based on the latest set of coefficients $\{\alpha_i^{(m)}\}_i$, create a distribution of measurement bases $\{\Pi_\mu^{(m+1)}\}_\mu$ using coefficients $\{\alpha^{(m)}\}$, and proceed to the $(m+1)$-th round of measurement and computation. \end{itemize}

-Two remarks are in order.
+Three remarks are in order.
 First, for the classical preprocessing in Step 1, it is desirable to use a state $\ket{\phi_C}$ that does not completely disentangle qubits.
-For example, if we adopt the Hartree-Fock state for a quantum chemistry Hamiltonian, the expectation value of any electron excitation operators becomes zero as, e.g., $\langle {\rm HF}| c_a^\dag c_{b(\neq a)} | {\rm HF}\rangle = 0$.
+For example, if we adopt the Hartree-Fock state for a quantum chemistry Hamiltonian, the expectation value of any electron excitation operators becomes zero as, e.g., $\langle {\rm HF}| a_i^\dag a_{j(\neq i)} | {\rm HF}\rangle = 0$.
 In this case, it is not possible to construct a non-trivial measurement strategy, since the electron excitation operators are not included in $H_d^{C}$ and $S_d^C$.
-To circumvent this issue, it is desirable to adopt quantum states that incorporate electronic excitations, such as CIS (Configuration Interaction Singles), CISD (Configuration Interaction Singles and Doubles), and others.
-Generally, the requirement for $\ket{\phi_C}$ is that it allows for polynomial-time computation of expected values over polynomially many Pauli operators.
+To circumvent this issue, it is favorable to adopt quantum states that incorporate electronic excitations, such as CIS (Configuration Interaction Singles), CISD (Configuration Interaction Singles and Doubles), and others.
+Generally, the requirement for $\ket{\phi_C}$ is that it allows for polynomial-time computation of expectation values over polynomially many Pauli operators, such as the (near) stabilizer states~\cite{gottesman1998heisenberg}, matrix product states~\cite{RevModPhys.77.259, verstraete2008matrix, cirac2021matrix} or (multi) Slater-determinant states~\cite{PhysRevB.55.7464, PhysRevLett.83.2777}.
 The impact of the overlap between the true solution and $\ket{\phi_C}$ on the final accuracy is an interesting challenge to investigate.

 Second, the number of iterations required for convergence in Step 2 is generally unknown when the number of measurements is limited.
 As we discuss later in Sec.~\ref{sec:results}, our numerical simulation with shot noise suggests that only a single iteration is sufficient for the case of H$_4$ molecule.